michaelnaps/kman/readme.md

 Where $\dot x$ is the derivative of $x$ w.r.t to time, $t$.
 Here, $f: \mathbb{X} \rightarrow \mathbb{Y}$ where $\mathbb{Y} \subset \mathbb{R}^n$.
 In many cases (if not most), $f$ is a nonlinear function of the input terms, and can be difficult to evaluate.

-Koopman theory dictates that for every dynamical system $f$
+Koopman theory dictates that for every dynamical system $f:$

 $$
     \exists g \text{ s.t. } g(\dot x) = \mathcal{K} g(x)